alireza-moradbakhti/smart-light-mqtt/README.md

 # 💡 Smart Light Control App

 An Android app built with Kotlin and Jetpack Compose to simulate real-time control of a smart light bulb using MQTT.
-This take-home project demonstrates modern Android development with clean architecture, MVVM, Hilt, and real-time communication using the Eclipse Paho MQTT client.
+This take-home project demonstrates modern Android development with clean architecture, MVVM, Hilt, and real-time communication using the hive MQTT client.

 ## ✨ Features